MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 # UISP/UCRM REST API for Mikrotik PPPoE

-This is a REST PHP script created to integrate the Ubiquit UISP/UCRM billing system with Mikrotik RouterOS devices for provisioning PPPoE service accounts.
-Unlike other integration options this solution does not use the plugin extensibility of UISP instead it uses the native webhook facility to allow real time provisioning.
+This is a REST PHP script aimed at integrating the Ubiquiti UISP/UCRM billing system with Mikrotik RouterOS devices for PPPoE services.
+Unlike other integration options this solution does not use the plugin extensibility of UISP but instead it uses the native webhook facility to provide real time account provisioning.

 It is recommended to use the latest UISP/UCRM version available.